 Row 3: 3s, 3p Sodium-Argon (eight elements)

-The “logic” here is that it works if the third shell “fills” with an empty sub-shell, so generations of chemistry students have had to learn that Argon completes its third shell without the 3d sub-shell, even though that denies what a sub-shell means.
-If they asked why, the answer was because it does!
+Note that the third sub-shell 3d is pushed down to row 4, so generations of chemistry students had to learn that Argon completes the third shell without one of its sub-shells.
+Obviously, this denies what a sub-shell is but if anyone asked why, the answer was because it does!
+And it does because the model was fitted to the facts.

 1. Shell.
-Shell circumference around the atom nucleus that fits the electron’s lowest wavelength.
+The circumference around the atom nucleus that allows the electron’s lowest wavelength.

 2. Sub-shell.
 The harmonics that the shell circumference allows.

 3. Direction.
-The electron wave direction, where quantum waves at right angles don’t interfere.
+The wave direction, where waves at right angles don’t interfere.

-2. The second shell has a one wavelength circumference, which is double that of the first.
-The first harmonic for this circumference again alternates up and down giving a 2s sub-shell with two electrons.
-The second harmonic (Figure 4.23b) can accommodate two electron waves at the same time which for two directions is four electrons.
-The complex harmonics of two-dimensional waves, such as appear on a drum surface, allow two more electrons, giving six in total for the 2p sub-shell.
-The second shell thus allows eight electrons, giving the second row of the periodic table, Lithium to Neon.
+2. The second shell orbit circumference is double that of the first, and allows two harmonics.
+The first is again a fundamental that alternates up and down, giving a 2s sub-shell that can hold two electrons.
+The second harmonic (Figure 4.23b) then allows two more waves at once, which for two directions is four electrons, and the complex harmonics of two-dimensional waves seen on a drum surface allow two more electrons, giving six in total for the 2p sub-shell.
+The second shell then allows eight electron waves, giving the second row of the periodic table, Lithium to Neon.

-3. The third shell has a one and a half wavelength compared to the first, as it triples the first circumference.
-This again gives 3s and 3p sub-shells but the next harmonic can’t occur.
-A bipolar (up-down) wave can vibrate once on a string half its wavelength and twice on a string of its wavelength but on a string one and a half times that, the result self-destructs.
-Adding another half-wavelength adds no new harmonics so the third shell, like the second, allows only eight electrons giving eight elements in the periodic table third row.
-An electron wave model has no 3d sub-shell.
+3. The third shell orbit circumference is triple that of the first, so it has a one and a half wave-length compared to the first.
+This again gives 3s and 3p sub-shells but the third harmonic can’t occur.
+A bipolar (up-down) wave can vibrate once on a string half its wavelength, and twice on a string of its wavelength, but a string one and a half times that gives nothing further.
+Adding a half-wavelength adds no new harmonics, so the third shell, like the second, only accommodates eight electrons, giving eight elements in the periodic table third row, so there is no 3d sub-shell.

-4. The fourth shell has a two-wavelength circumference, which quadruples the first.
-Four times the first radius allows a new harmonic that accommodates four electrons per circumference which for two directions is eight (Figure 4.23c), plus two complex harmonics is ten.
-The 4s, 4p and 4d sub-shells give 18 elements in the periodic table fourth row as observed.
+4. The fourth shell is a two-wavelength circumference that quadruples the first.
+This allows a new harmonic that accommodates four waves, which for two directions is eight electrons (Figure 4.23c), plus two complex harmonics is ten.
+The 4s, 4p, and 4d sub-shells then give 18 elements in the periodic table fourth row, as observed.

 7. The seventh shell again has no new harmonic so it also has 32 elements, including the periodic table Actinide series.

-An electron wave model then fills the periodic table as follows:
+An electron wave model based on sub-shell harmonics then fills the periodic table as follows:

 1. 1s Hydrogen-Helium (2 elements)